 5. Daphne du Maurier, 1907 - 1989

-Many critics overlooked the works of Daphne du Maurier in the gothic suspense genre as she has the style of borrowing traditional gothic motifs from other writers and reviving them using dark romance plotlines.
-Soon enough, her persistence and love for this genre earned her a reputation.
-For instance, her three novels *Jamaica Inn, Rebecca,*and [My Cousin Rachel](https://www.amazon.com/dp/1402217099? tag=work089-20)used gothic themes and twists in desperate stories with dark and mature themes.
+Many critics initially overlooked the works of Daphne du Maurier in the gothic suspense genre, claiming she borrowed traditional gothic motifs from other writers and revived them using dark romance plotlines.
+Soon enough, her persistence and love for this genre earned her a well-deserved reputation.
+For instance, her three novels Jamaica Inn, Rebecca, and My Cousin Rachel used gothic themes and twists in gripping stories with dark and mature themes.

-In 1940, Rebeccawas adapted into a film, and in 2020, Netflix released a remake after 80 years to revive Du Maurier’s timeless contribution to the gothic literary genre.
-The story’s about a man who married soon after his wife died.
-However, his previous wife’s death haunted his new marriage, and the danger echoes from the grave.
+In 1940, Rebecca was adapted into a film, and in 2020, Netflix released a remake after 80 years to revive du Maurier’s timeless contribution to the gothic literary genre.
+The story follows a man who marries soon after his first wife’s death.
+However, his previous wife’s memory haunts his new marriage, and danger echoes from the grave.

 “Happiness is not a possession to be prized, it is a quality of thought, a state of mind.”